Billy Sherwood: Solo career

 In 1999, Sherwood composed his first solo album called The Big Peace in which he played most of the instruments and also produced.
 The album was intended to be a back-to-basics of his progressive roots.

 In August 2008, Sherwood released his third solo album, At the Speed of Life, for which he received an award as the best Progressive Rock Producer.

-On May 20, 2019, it was announced that Sherwood was working on his tenth solo album, titled Citizen: In The Next Life, which was released on July 12, 2019.
+On May 20, 2019, it was announced that Sherwood was working on his tenth and latest solo album, titled Citizen: In The Next Life, which was released on July 12, 2019.

 Equipment

 Sherwood mainly plays Carvin guitars, 6- and 12-string; his main guitar, which he's played since his first stint in Yes, is a red Carvin, Telecaster-shaped, with a Roland V-guitar pickup.
 His acoustic guitars are made by Babicz.
 He uses Line 6 amplifiers with 4x12" cabinets.

 As a bassist, Sherwood was known for years for playing Spector basses through Tech-21 amps with 2-4X12" cabinets.

-In 2022, he was seen playing Ibanez basses in addition to his Spector instruments, and indicated by 2023 that he had completely switched over.
+In 2022, he was seen playing Ibanez basses in addition to his Spector instruments, and completely switched over by 2023.
 He has also played Kubicki, Tobias, Fender and Turner basses in the past.

+Sherwood plays Rotosound Swing Bass 66 RS66LD bass strings, the same strings favored by Chris Squire and were an integral element of his bass tone.